lumin-org/framework/docs/api/lifecycle.md

 ### `Listeners`

-A list of the methods with the name of `Name` from each controller.
+A list of the methods with the name of `Name` from each provider.

 - `{ (...any) -> () }`